telerik/fiddler-everywhere-docs/capture-traffic/capture-browser-traffic.md

 1. Click on **save** to confirm the change.

-Once the above change is applied, [the browser capturing mode](#capturing-browser-traffic) will reuse the newly set custom instance.
+Once the above change is applied, [the browser capturing mode](#capturing-browser-traffic) will reuse those settings for the newly started instances.

 ## Capturing from Other Browsers